raul23/PyMLU/README.rst

 README (WORK IN PROGRESS)
 =========================

-**pymlu** is a library of common Python utilities for data analysis and machine learning.
+**pymlu** is a library of common Python utilities for data analysis and machine learning built on top of the excellent scikit-learn library.

 The ``pymlu`` package contains utilities divided into different modules based on their main application.
 For example, the `dautils`_ module defines